arduino/docs-content/content/hardware/10.mega/shields/giga-display-shield/features.md

 </Feature>

 <Feature title="Camera Support" image="camera">
-This shield has a camera connector with support for a range of ArduCam cameras.
+This shield has a camera connector with support for a range of Arducam® cameras.
 Display the camera feed directly on the display!
 <FeatureLink title="Camera Guide" url="/tutorials/giga-display-shield/camera-tutorial"/>
 </Feature>